Trac-Systems/tap-protocol-specs/README.md

 To create an authority, a special token-auth inscription must be sent and tapped with an address that holds authorized tokens.

 Manual creation of token-auth code is not recommended as it requires message signatures.
-See the example script (https://github.com/BennyTheDev/tap-token-auth-signatures) that helps to generate signed token auths.
+See the boilerplate (https://github.com/Trac-Systems/tap-protocol-token-auth-boilerplate) that helps to generate signed token auths.
 Token-auth uses secp256k1 signatures.
 See https://github.com/paulmillr/noble-secp256k1 as an example implementation.

 Example: